15 Epic Hikes in Banff National Park, Canada

 The trail is scenic the entire length, and includes interesting features that make it seem shorter than it really is.
 After the lake, you’ll climb an old wooden staircase and there’s also a small, manageable rock scramble toward the end.
 Notably, this is one of the only hikes in Banff that permits leashed dogs.

-6. Plain of Six Glaciers
+8. Plain of Six Glaciers Trail

 Plain of Six Glaciers Banff Canada 1